userfrosting/i18n/README.md

 The rule associated with a particular language ([see link above](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals))) is defined in the `PLURAL_RULE` key.
 So in the `english` file, you should find `"PLURAL_RULE" => 1` and in the `french` file `"PLURAL_RULE" => 2`.

-Strings with plural forms are defined using the `@`prefix in the languages files, with the rules defined in the sub array.
+Strings with plural forms are defined as sub arrays with the rules as the key.
 The right plural form is determined by the plural value passed as the second parameter of the `translate` function :
 ```
-"@HUNGRY_CATS" => [
+"HUNGRY_CATS" => [
 	0 => "hungry cats",
 	1 => "hungry cat",
 	2 => "hungry cats",